Government Document Collection

 In addition to the Federal Depository Library Program, we serve as a depository for records and briefs from the Supreme Court of the United States.

-The Government Documents Librarian and the Library’s Technical Services Department work together to process all new government documents.
+The Government Documents Librarian and the Library’s Resource Management Services Department work together to process all new government documents.
 New titles received in tangible format are cataloged or checked-in through the library’s catalog.
 Bibliographic records for e-resources are batch loaded regularly from a vendor.
 The law library no longer weeds FDLP titles.
 All tangible items are retained in the stacks or offsite at the Library Shelving Facility.

 Yale University Library has been a selective depository for U.S. federal government publications since 1859, and has a selection rate over 80%.
 Other depository libraries in the area include the University of New Haven and the Connecticut State Library in Hartford.
 The Connecticut State Library receives all materials distributed through the Federal Depository Library Program and retains them permanently.
 It also serves as a resource for all selective depositories in its region, including interlibrary loan.
 Research librarians can assist you with your research and help you locate hard to find documents, even if they are at other libraries in the area.